 Harper Government Consults Canadians on the Next Phase of the Roadmap for Canada's Linguistic Duality

-MONTREAL, July 9, 2012 /CNW/ - On behalf of the Honourable James Moore, Minister of Canadian Heritage and Official Languages, Jacques Gourde, Parliamentary Secretary to the Minister of Public Works and Government Services, for Official Languages and for the Economic Development Agency for the Regions of Quebec, today consulted official-language minority communities in Montréal on their priorities in one of a series of pan-Canadian Government consultations on official languages.
+TORONTO, Sept.
+6, 2012 /CNW/ - The Honourable James Moore, Minister of Canadian Heritage and Official Languages, today consulted official-language minority communities in Toronto on their priorities in one of a series of pan-Canadian Government consultations on official languages.

 The Harper Government has undertaken extensive consultations to meet with Canadians from all provinces and territories.
-In addition to Montréal, consultations are being held in Victoria, Edmonton, Regina, Winnipeg, Toronto, Ottawa, Sudbury, Québec City, Fredericton, Moncton, Charlottetown, Halifax, St. John's, Whitehorse, Yellowknife, and Iqaluit.
+In addition to Toronto, consultations are being held in Victoria, Edmonton, Regina, Winnipeg, Ottawa, Sudbury, Montréal, Québec City, Fredericton, Moncton, Charlottetown, Halifax, St. John's, Whitehorse, Yellowknife, and Iqaluit.
 Consultations will also be held in smaller communities across Canada.

 In addition, an online forum will enable Canadians who cannot take part in the consultation sessions to share their viewpoints.

 The Roadmap for Canada's Linguistic Duality 2008-2013: Acting for the Future is an unprecedented government-wide investment of $1.1 billion over five years that reaffirms the Harper Government's commitment to our two official languages and to official-language minority communities.